sinbad/SPUD/doc/props.md

   * Strong references: `AActor*` and subclasses
   * Weak references: `TWeakObjectPtr<AActor>` and subclasses

-The following property types are supported, but **not as arrays**:
+The following property types are fully supported as individual items, but have **caveats for arrays**:

 * Custom UStructs
 * Nested UObject instances (null preserving, will re-instantiate based on property type)
 * Nested components marked as SaveGame

-Maps and sets are not supported (these are not supported by UE serialization either).
+All other property types - Maps, Sets, arrays of Custom UStructs or UObjects *are* supported **but** are not quite as functional.
+Due to their added complexity, they are serialized as "opaque" records using UE's own internal serialisation methods.
+This means SPUD doesn't "look inside" them, it just saves/restores them as a blob, and cannot support SPUD's additional special processing such as retaining links between actors in these properties.
+But for simple stand-alone state retention, they will work.

 ## Upgrading Properties